Last Modified: 22 Jul 2012

 All Applications must first be presented to the Ministry of Foreign Affairs in the Sudan for authorisation by one of the following:

 • A Sponsor (Relatives or Friends in Sudan)

 • A Hotel or Travel Agency based in Sudan.

-For all nationalities except US citizens you can obtain the Sudan visa in Aswan, however the process can be time consuming.
-They cost approx US$150 and take 1-2 days.
+For all nationalities except US citizens you can obtain the Sudan visa in Aswan, however the process can be time consuming and the information can change suddenly (we therefore recommend all nationalities obtain Sudan visas in advance).
+They cost up to US$150 and take 1-2 days.
 You must have already obtained your Ethiopian visa and if you are flying out of Khartoum then you must have proof of exit such as your flight ticket.

 You will also need to obtain a letter of approval from your respective Embassy/Consulate in Cairo to vouch for your identity and there may be a charge for this letter.
 For British Nationals your tour leader will already have a copy of this for you.

 You will need approx. 6 passport photos for the visa.

 For US citizens unable to obtain the tourist visa before travel you can obtain this in either Cairo or Aswan.
 All applications must first be presented to the Ministry of Foreign Affairs in the Sudan by one of the following: